alvarezloaiciga/webchat/README.md

 The Quiq object, returned by a call to the `Quiq()` function, exposes methods you can use to interact with the webchat UI and the Quiq webchat service.

+#### getChatStatus
+  - getChatStatus(callback)
+  - Returns a Promise with an object containing a single boolean `active` key.
+Optionally, a callback can be passed to the function which will be called with the same object.

 #### getAgentAvailability
   - getAgentAvailability(callback)
   - Returns a Promise with an object containing a single boolean `available` key.
 Optionally, a callback can be passed to the function which will be called with the same object.